-Before and after the fatal Ghost Ship fire

-The two men facing dozens of manslaughter charges stemming from the 2016 fire at Oakland's Ghost Ship warehouse that killed 36 people, pleaded no contest Tuesday, reaching a deal with prosecutors.

-As a result, Derick Almena and Max Harris were each found guilty of all 36 counts of involuntary manslaughter, according to Alameda County assistant district attorney Teresa Drenick.
-The plea deal means that Almena and Harris will not go on trial and will be sentenced on August 9.
+Man acquitted of 36 deaths in Oakland's Ghost Ship fire; hung jury on other defendant

+It was one of the deadliest nightclub fires in US history and the deadliest American nightclub fire since The Station in West Warwick, Rhode Island, erupted in flames in 2003.

+Almena, 49, and Harris, 29, allowed more than two dozen people to live in the dilapidated building, stacked large quantities of flammable materials from floor to ceiling and deceived officials and building owners, prosecutors said in announcing the charges two years ago.

-The two men had been charged after a fire broke out during an electronic dance party on December 2, 2016, killing 36 people who could not escape from the dilapidated two-story warehouse in Oakland.
-One of two exits had been blocked, authorities said.
+They also held music parties there.
+The fire came during one such event -- an electronic dance party on December 2, 2016.
+Three dozen people died because they could not escape the building.
+One of the warehouse's exits had been blocked, and the building was missing important safety features, such as fire alarms, marked exits and sprinklers, according to authorities.

-Almena, who was the leaseholder of the warehouse, is expected to be sentenced to 12 years -- nine in custody and three under mandatory supervision.

-Harris, a tenant who helped collect rent and acted as a creative director at the warehouse, is expected to receive a 10-year sentence -- six years in custody and four on mandatory supervision.

 "This was not a plea entered into because of legal necessity.
 We had from my perspective and from many lawyers' perspectives, we had viable defenses," Serra said, according to CNN affiliate KGO.
 "This is a plea that's been entered into as a moral imperative to eliminate all the trauma and pain and suffering that everyone who touches this case endures."

-Prosecutors had said that the two men were reckless, creating a risk of death.
-They had allowed up to 25 people to live in the Oakland warehouse, stored large quantities of flammable materials stacked floor to ceiling, and deceived officials and building owners about that fact, prosecutors said when charges were announced against Almena and Harris last year.

-"Today is a bittersweet day that Max is able to move forward but we also recognize that the families are only beginning their process towards healing and we also understand that they may never get there," Curtis Briggs, an attorney for Harris told KGO.

-The two men also face civil litigation.
+The men also face civil lawsuits.

 Related Content